w3ctag/explainer-explainer/template.md

 [etc.]

-## Accessibility, Privacy, and Security Considerations
+## Accessibility, Internationalization, Privacy, and Security Considerations

-[Highlight any accessibility, security, and privacy implications that have been taken into account during the design process.]
+[Highlight any accessibility, internationalization, privacy, and security implications that have been taken into account during the design process.]

 ## Stakeholder Feedback / Opposition